-There will be twelve workshops in total, and during ten you can get points for inworkshop quizzes (see schedule below).
+There will be eleven workshops in total, and during ten you can get points for inworkshop quizzes (see schedule below).
 The first in-workshop quiz is in workshop 2.
+You can miss two quizzes without consequences for your grade.
+Grading will be based on attendance (50%) and correct answers (50%).